skjolber/gtfs-databinding/README.md

  * calendar.txt
  * transfers.txt

 The project also servers as a complex use-case for the [sesseltjonna-csv](https://github.com/skjolber/sesseltjonna-csv) in combination with [unzip-csv](https://github.com/skjolber/unzip-csv) projects.
+Notable features:

+ * Large files are unzipped and split into multiple pieces for multithreaded processing, and
+ * intermediate processors are used to store referential relationships (without use of synchronization), then
+ * post-processing hooks are used to manage state and resolve referential relationships

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].